dominik-lenda/azure-certify-me-notes/pool.md

 using Azure Databricks, deploy with Azure Kubernetes Service; the best solution if you want to build your own custom AI app;

 ### Integration
 - Azure Logic Apps and Azure Event Grid
 can create complex workflows using many 3-party apps;

+### Designing a Solution
+Azure Architecture Center has many examples
+This time the example of e-commerce app
+Seriously, it is so cheap!

+### Managing Services
+**What are the differences between Azure Machine Learning Studio and Azure Cognitive Services?**

+**Learn more about managing services**
+What is Azure Service Health, informs about problems with Azure platofrm itself and upcoming maaintananc events resource hygiene  - how secure resources are based on Azure security best pratices

+I Building a solution II Maintaining a solution securly is a different story

+- Azure Monitor
+a collection of monitoring apps: Application Insights - monitoring a state of app, Log Analytics - lets run complex queries, Metrics and Alerts - statistics of CPU, etc, send an alert if one statistics is too high

+- Azure Backup
+Good to have backups in case of problems;
+Azure Backup is linked with VMs; so it looks like IaaS thing; many Azure services has its own backup utilities;
+even on-premise can use it (sounds quite complex thing to do)

+- Azure Advisor
+It helps to find valuable information about a state of resources or helps to keep security issues in tact; high-level app.
+It provides security recommendations.

+- Azure Security Center
+More information about security than Azure Advisor.
+Gives security recommendations.
+It uses other services such as Azure Advanced Threat Protection, Azure Policy.

+- ARM Template
+a templates to easily reproduce given solution; create and manage resources automatically; you can specify configuration.

+- Azure Blueprints
+Automate deployment of all Azure enviroments, so it automates collections of ARM templates and other stuff like policy and user permissions.

+### Summary
+Azure is a collection of online services that organizations can use to build, host, and deliver applications and it runs it on Microsoft's data centers all around the world.

+- Compute
+Virtual Machines, Azure App Service, Azure Kubernetes Service, Azure Functions
+- Storage
+Raw storage: Azure Blob Storage, Azure File Storage, Azure Data Lake Storage Gen2
+Relational DBs: Azure SQL Database, Azure DB for MySQL, Azure DB for MariaDB, Azure DB for PostgreSQL
+NoSQL DBs: Azure CosmosDB, Azure Cache for Redis
+- Networking
+VNet, VNet Peering, Azure VPN, Azur ExpressRoute
+- Migration
+Azure Migrate, Azure Active Directory
+- DevOps
+Azure DevOps, Azure DevTest Labs, Azure CDN
+- IoT
+Azure IoT, Azure IoT Hub, Azure Sphere
+- Analytics
+Azure Databrics, Azure Synapse Analytics
+- AI
+Azure Cognitive Services, Azure Bot Service, Azure Machine Learning Studio, Azure Machine Learning Services
+- Integration
+Azure Logic Apps
+- Management
+Azure Monitor, Azure Security Center, ARM Templates, Azure Blueprints

+Ways to access Azure:
+- Azure Portal, CLI, PowerShell, SDK, mobile app.

+Billing_Account(Subscriptions(Resource_Groups(Resources)))

+Regions contain multiple data centers, regions that has availability zones may spread VMs across availability zone.

 # A Cloud Guru